Home

 There are no hard rules just personal preferences and choices which is a personal expression of the guitarists art.

-Here's a couple of suggestions on finding your sound.
+Here's a couple of suggestions for finding your sound.

 1. Start with observing artists that you enjoy and take note of what they are using to make their sound.
 Aim for that.